A2Amir/Introduction-of-Localization/README.md

 <p align="right"> <img src="./img/6.jpg" style="right;" alt=" affected  belief over different places" width="600" height="400"> </p>

-You may notice that the probabilities do not add up to one(the probability distribution always have add up to one), which should be fixed by learning about renormalization.
+You may notice that the probabilities do not add up to one(the probability distribution always has to add up to one), which should be fixed by learning about renormalization.

 #### Normalize Distribution: posterior

 After multiplying, the sum of the resulting probabilities is 0.36, which is less than one.
 It looks like we will need to figure out a way to make sure these probabilities actually add up to one.
-We turn this back into a probability distribution, by dividing each of these numbers by 0.36.
+We turn this back into a probability distribution, by dividing each probability of the grid cells by 0.36.

 <p align="right"> <img src="./img/7.jpg" style="right;" alt=" posterior" width="600" height="400"> </p>